Parallelized Autoregressive Visual Generation: Experiments

 \textbf{Number of parallel predicted tokens.} The number of tokens predicted in parallel ($n$) controls the trade-off between efficiency and quality.
 As shown in Tab.~\ref{tab:token_design}(b), with $n=4$ ($M=2$), our approach reduces generation steps from 576 to 147 while maintaining comparable quality (FID 2.35 vs. 2.34).
 Further increasing to $n=16$ ($M=4$) achieves more aggressive parallelization with only 51 steps, at the cost of slight quality degradation (FID increase of 0.67).
 This is consistent with our analysis that tokens from distant regions have weaker dependencies and can be generated in parallel.
 As shown in Fig.~\ref{fig:intro_vis}, both PAR-4× and PAR-16× preserve visual fidelity while achieving significant speedup (3.46s and 1.31s vs. 12.41s).

 \textbf{Impact of attention pattern.} To enable effective parallel prediction while preserving rich context modeling, we study different attention patterns between parallel predicted tokens.
 With $n=4$ parallel tokens, enabling full attention within groups reduces FID from 3.64 to 2.61 compared to causal attention, as it allows each token to access complete context from previous groups.
-This supports our design of combining bi-directional attention within groups with autoregressive attention between groups for effective parallel generation. \textbf{Impact of token ordering and prediction pattern.} We compare raster scan and our distant ordering under different prediction settings.
+This supports our design of combining bi-directional attention within groups with autoregressive attention between groups. \textbf{Impact of token ordering and prediction pattern.} We compare raster scan and our distant ordering under different prediction settings.
 As shown in Tab.~\ref{tab:token_design}(d), while both achieve comparable quality in single-token prediction (FID 2.62 vs. 2.64), their performance differs significantly with multi-token prediction - raster scan degrades severely (FID 5.64) while our distant ordering maintains quality (FID 2.61).
 This indicates that the choice of parallel predicted tokens is critical.
 When using raster scan, adjacent tokens with strong dependencies are forced to generate simultaneously, leading to distorted local patterns as shown in Fig.~\ref{fig:exp_vis} (bottom row).
 In contrast, our region-based distant ordering groups weakly correlated tokens for parallel prediction, preserving both local details and global coherence (top row).

-\textbf{Model scaling analysis.} We study how our parallel prediction approach scales with model size.
-As shown in Tab.~\ref{tab:token_design} (e), increasing model size from 343M to 3.1B parameters steadily improves generation quality (FID decreases from 3.76 to 2.29).
+\textbf{Model scaling analysis.} In Tab.~\ref{tab:token_design}(e), we study how our parallel prediction approach scales with model size.
+With $n=4$ parallel tokens, increasing model size from 343M to 3.1B parameters steadily improves generation quality (FID decreases from 3.76 to 2.29).
 Comparing with sequential generation baseline (LlamaGen) in Tab.~\ref{tab:main}, while smaller models show a noticeable quality gap (343M: FID 3.76 vs. 3.07), larger models achieve comparable performance (775M: 2.61 vs. 2.62; 1.4B: 2.35 vs. 2.34) while reducing generation steps from 576 to 147.
-This demonstrates that increased model capacity helps effectively mitigate the quality trade-off from parallel prediction, suggesting stronger capability in modeling joint distribution of parallel tokens.
+This demonstrates that increased model capacity helps mitigate the quality trade-off from parallel prediction, suggesting stronger capability in modeling joint distribution of parallel tokens.